axelerant/testimonials-widget/readme.txt

 Is there something you want done?
 Write it up on the [support forums](http://wordpress.org/support/plugin/testimonials-widget) and then [donate](http://aihr.us/about-aihrus/donate/) or [write an awesome testimonial](http://aihr.us/about-aihrus/testimonials/add-testimonial/).

-* CSS rename testimonialswidget_testimonial(s) to testimonials-widget-testimonial(s)
 * Settings export/import
-* Show changelog on update
+* Show latest updates notice on activation
-* Update CSS and JavaScript to WordPress Coding standards
+* Update JavaScript to WordPress Coding standards